Elcapitanoe/astro-portfolio-v1/MIGRATION_NOTES.md

 - If a new feature does not need interactivity, keep it in Astro/HTML.

 ## Accessibility Checklist
-- Use Radix primitives for focus management (dialog, menu, tabs, tooltip, toast) and provide accessible labels/translations.
+- Use Radix primitives for focus management (dialog, menu, tabs, tooltip, toast) and provide accessible labels.
 - Ensure persistent header continues to expose skip links/landmarks if added later.
 - When copying new shadcn components, audit them for keyboard behaviour and adapt to the dark theme variables defined in Tailwind.